EliGurarie/bcpa/README.md

 That said, `bcpa` can be very useful for the identification of structural changes of one-dimensional, Gaussian, irregularly sampled time-series, which can come up in many applications, not necessarily related to movement.

+For example, here is a link detailing how to apply this tool directly to a univariate time series: http://htmlpreview.github.io/?https://github.com/EliGurarie/bcpa/blob/master/examples/UnivariateBCPA.html.

 ### References

 Gurarie, E., R. Andrews and K. Laidre.
 2009.
 A novel method for identifying behavioural changes in animal movement data. *Ecology Letters* 12: 395-408.